-OneSpace is set to launch China's first private rocket
+OneSpace launches China's first private rocket

 "When OneSpace was founded in 2015, we visited a lot of business insiders and experts, and they all said it's impossible," he said.

-The company claims it has lowered costs in part by using a specially designed electrical system that weighs 10 times less than those typically used in other rockets.
+The company claims it has saved money in part by setting a "low-cost goal from the very start," including using a specially designed electrical system that weighs 10 times less than those typically used in other rockets.

+Although the company stresses it's privately owned, it does have some links to Chinese authorities.

+It says it cooperates with Chinese military institutions on research and development and technical services.
+The startup also has a manufacturing plant in the southwestern city of Chongqing that is partly owned by the local government.

 Like a growing number of startups, OneSpace wants to use its rockets to help companies launch small satellites for a range of uses, including improving internet access on planes and trains.

-It is planning to roll out a line of rockets later this year that it says could help halve the cost of satellite launches.
+It's planning to roll out a line of rockets later this year that it says could help halve the cost of satellite launches.

-Related: SpaceX to launch demo satellites for its high-speed internet project
+Related: The race to launch tiny satellites

+It faces competition from other Chinese startups that are working on their own rockets, including LandSpace and LinkSpace.

+Demand is growing for satellite launch services in China, according to Yang Feng, CEO of Spacety, a micro-satellite startup founded in 2016.

-Its ultimate goal is to make space accessible to ordinary people, according to Shu.
-Someday, the company would like its rockets to be able to take humans to space, but for now it needs to stay grounded and "practical."
+OneSpace's ultimate goal is to make space accessible to ordinary people, according to Shu.
+Someday, the company would like its rockets to be able to take humans to space — but for now, it needs to stay "practical."

 "Many compare us to SpaceX but to be honest, the gap is more than a little," the CEO said.